-In the summer of 1963, Seattle may have still been a small, sleepy city in some respects, but in its response to the civil rights movement then reaching full bloom in the Deep South, Seattle’s black community showed exceptional civic leadership among the cities west of the Mississippi.
+Circa summer 1963, Seattle may have still been a small, sleepy city in some respects, but in its response to the civil rights movement then reaching full bloom in the Deep South, Seattle’s Black activist community showed exceptional civic leadership among the American cities west of the Mississippi.
 On the date in focus here, Seattle witnessed the first of many bold actions that would echo the events then unfolding in Alabama and elsewhere.

-On that Saturday morning, several of Seattle’s leading black clergymen, including the Rev. Mance Jackson, led a march of some 1,000 persons, both black and white, from the Central Area to Westlake Mall.
+On that Saturday morning, several of Seattle’s leading Black clergymen, including the Rev. Mance Jackson, led a march of some one thousand persons, both Black and white, from the Central Area to Westlake Mall.
 The march, which began at Mt.
-Zion Baptist Church at 19th Avenue and Madison Street, was organized by local officers of the Congress Of Racial Equality (CORE) and the National Association for the Advancement of Colored People (NAACP), partly in response to the murder of Medgar Evers, Mississippi field secretary for the NAACP.
-Evers was shot to death in front of his home in Jackson, Mississippi, earlier that week, and several protests along the East Coast had already ensued as the Seattle marchers assembled at Mt.
+Zion Baptist Church at 19th Avenue and Madison Street, was organized by local officers of the Congress of Racial Equality (CORE) and the National Association for the Advancement of Colored People (NAACP), partly in response to the murder of Medgar Evers, Mississippi field secretary for the NAACP.
+Evers was shot to death in front of his home in Jackson, Mississippi, earlier that week, and several protest actions along the East Coast had already ensued as the Seattle marchers assembled at Mt.
 Zion.

 At the church, a spirited rally preceded the march, a collection of $634.02 was taken for Evers’s family, and a minute of silent prayer was offered for Evers.
 The march then proceeded through the Central Area, converging down Pine Street towards downtown for a scheduled noon rally at Westlake Mall.